How to Cook Spinach in Just Minutes for a Healthy Dose of Greens with Your Meals

 Spinach is a healthy, leafy green full of nutrients and vitamins.
 It's delicious raw in your favorite smoothies and salads.
 And while cooked spinach might make you think of shriveled mush, it doesn't have to be that way.
 In fact, when you cook spinach well, it's a delicious accompaniment to your favorite meals.
 Generally, the best way to cook spinach is on the stovetop.
 Sautéing spinach is an especially quick and easy way to cook spinach, which also evaporates excess moisture in the leaves.
 However, you can also boil or steam spinach in just a few minutes.

-How to Prepare Spinach
+How to Cook Fresh Spinach

-How to Cook Spinach on the Stove
+How to Sauté Spinach

-Here’s how to cook spinach on the stove, starting with our easy sautéed spinach recipe.
+Here’s how to cook spinach on the stovetop, starting with our easy sautéed spinach recipe.